Mold and the Indoor Environment

 - Question anyone that suggests mold remediation before locating and solving the excess moisture problem.
 Eﬀort should be given to cause and eﬀect.
 The moisture problem needs to be addressed before remediation begins.

-The Contractor Mentality
+The Contractor Mentality with Mold

 There are very few general contractors, plumbers, etc. that understand the nuances of mold contamination and remediation.
 Our experience has been that most have one of two mentalities; “I’ll spray something and kill it” or “just tear it out, I’ve never had a problem before”.